-This post is purely about the Christmas 2018 displays at Hughenden Manor.
+This post is purely about the Christmas 2020 displays at Hughenden Manor.
 For my main review of Hughenden Manor (including lots of photos) click here.
-The house is now open for the 2019 Christmas season and we’ve been down to have a look.
-For the full review of this year’s display click the image below.
+Don’t miss the brand new playground – it’s amazing.
+After a lot of covid-related uncertainty, the house and gardens at Hughenden Manor have now opened for the Christmas season.
+We’ve been down to have a look.

 Christmas at Hughenden is a much more subdued experience than it’s near-neighbour Manor House nr Aylesbury, and that’s no bad thing.
 There are less crowds and at the moment only 16 people are allowed in the house at once.
 That just wouldn’t be possible at most NT properties but it’s achievable here.

 Currently only the rooms downstairs (including the WW2 exhibition) are open.
 There are not as many decorations as there are in a normal year, but that’s entirely understandable.
 To see what it’s like in a normal year, just click the image below.